iamtushaar/HealthcareRCM_ADE_Project/README.md

 - **Automated Pipeline:** Azure Data Factory orchestrates the entire pipeline, moving and transforming data automatically.
 - **Incremental Loading:** Data is added incrementally to the Bronze layer, ensuring efficient processing.
 - **Data Cleanup:** Databricks handles data transformations, making the final dataset ready for analytics.
-- **Snowflake Schema & SCD Type-2:** A star schema is used to structure the final dataset, with Slowly Changing Dimension (SCD) Type-2 for updating historical data.
+- **Snowflake Schema & SCD Type-2:** A snowflake schema is used to structure the final dataset, with Slowly Changing Dimension (SCD) Type-2 for updating historical data.

 ---